OmriBarZik/cywp/README.md

 ## Usage

-you can control the wordrpess site and the database at cypress runtime by using [`cy.task()`](https://docs.cypress.io/api/commands/task).
+you can control the wordrpess site and the database right from your tests by using [`cy.task()`](https://docs.cypress.io/api/commands/task).

 #### Examples
 ```js